Incandescent light bulb ban: Heating and cooling

 With incandescent bulbs, most of the electricity goes toward producing heat rather than light; this is the main source of their inefficiency.
 However, this heat contributes toward heating the room, thereby either reducing heating demand or increasing cooling demand.

 The overall energy savings from changing to more efficient lighting depends on the climate.
 In warm climates, efficient lighting has the additional energy-saving effect of reducing the amount of cooling required.
 In cold climates, increased heating energy demand may offset some of the lighting energy saved with efficient lighting.
 A report published in January 2008 found that in Los Angeles, where incandescent lighting results in increased air conditioning, electricity savings would pay for the initial cost of CFLs four times faster than in Vancouver, where incandescent lighting contributes to space heating.
 The report claimed that due to outdoor lighting and air conditioning use in summer months, there is a net cost saving from changing to compact fluorescent lighting in all climates.
 The cost of CFL and LED bulbs has decreased greatly since 2008, which shortens the time needed to pay off their initial cost.

 The heat produced by incandescent light bulbs is frequently seen as a drawback, but it is seen as an advantage in certain applications.
-For example, automotive applications in cold climates benefit from the radiated heat as it melts potentially visually-obstructive snow and ice on warning lights and signs.
-The heat is also used to melt the wax inside lava lamps.
+For example, automotive applications in cold climates benefit from the radiated heat, as it melts potentially visually-obstructive snow and ice on warning lights and signs.
+The heat is also used to melt the wax inside lava lamps, which depend on the heat from an incandescent lamp to function.
+Other simple appliances, such as egg incubators, may also depend on the heat released by incandescent lamps.